 You send your kid to school after making a wholesome breakfast, and of course, you pack a nutritious lunch.
 But even after all that effort, you can pretty much count on your kid being hungry after walking through the front door at the end of the school day.
 Learning, recess, and everything else that goes on in school can leave a growing kid hungry!
 So here are 10 easy after school snack ideas for kids that are nutritious and filling enough to curb their hunger until dinner time.

-10 Delicious After School Snack Ideas for Your Kids
+10 Delicious and Easy-to-Make After School Snack Ideas for Your Kids

 There’s no snack that’s more nostalgic than ants on a log.
 Chances are you ate this snack as a kid!
 Ants on a log are simply celery slices with peanut butter and raisins.
 This is a fun and tasty way to encourage your kid to eat vegetables.